Palm Springs, California

 Palm Springs (Cahuilla: Séc-he) is a desert resort city in Riverside County, California, United States, within the Colorado Desert's Coachella Valley.
 The city covers approximately 94 sqmi, making it the largest city in Riverside County by land area.
 With multiple plots in checkerboard pattern, more than 10% of the city is part of the Agua Caliente Band of Cahuilla Indians reservation land and is the administrative capital of the most populated reservation in California.

 The population of Palm Springs was 44,575 as of the 2020 census, but because Palm Springs is a retirement location and a winter snowbird destination, the city's population triples between November and March.
+The majority of the snowbirds are Canadians.

 The city is noted for its mid-century modern architecture, design elements, arts and cultural scene, and recreational activities.